dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 ---
 layout: post
-title: "Automated Test Evalution with ELK in the Pipeline: Implemented Solution"
+title: "Automated Test Evalution with ELK in the Pipeline: Background Story"
 date: "2016-02-11 10:11:12"
 icon: wrench
 categories: tech-stories
 authors: ["Benjamin Nothdurft", "Bastian Klein"]
 ---

-We implemented a Selenium test report database with Elasticsearch, Logstash, Docker, CircleCI and Jenkins to ease the test evaluation process in our Continuous Delivery Pipeline.
-Today we want to share with you the background story of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and our speed-up for massive regression test evaluation.
+Today we want to share with you the first of two blog posts on a recent project concerning the workflow optimisation of the Selenium UI test evaluation from multiple environments in our pipeline.
+This initial article should serve as brief introduction to the business context, encompass the major pain points of the established test evaluation process and constitute the essential requirements for a better solution.
+Furthermore we will envision two solution approaches and discuss which option fits best our needs and therefore will be implemented.

-Furthermore, this article should serve as an outline of the consolidated technical expertise gained throughout the engineering process of this project.
+The second post will seamlessly follow up and elaborate on the technical aspects of the implemented solution, but now let us first start digging towards the core of the business challenge.

 ## Background Story